Jury finds Trump liable for sexual abuse, awards accuser $5M

 NEW YORK (AP) — A jury found Donald Trump liable Tuesday for sexually abusing advice columnist E. Jean Carroll in 1996, awarding her $5 million in a judgment that could haunt the former president as he campaigns to regain the White House.

 The verdict was announced in a federal courtroom in New York City on the first day of jury deliberations.
-Jurors rejected Carroll’s claims that she was raped, but found Trump liable for sexually abusing her.
+Jurors rejected Carroll’s claims that she was raped, but found Trump liable for sexual abuse and for defaming Carroll after she made her allegations public.

-Hours earlier, U.S. District Judge Lewis A. Kaplan read instructions on the law to the nine-person jury before the panel began discussing Carroll’s allegations of battery and defamation shortly before noon.
+Trump chose not to attend the civil trial and was absent when the verdict was read.

-Trump, who did not attend the trial, has insisted he never sexually assaulted Carroll or even knew her.
+Carroll nodded as the verdict was read.
+Afterward, her lawyers put their arms around her, and she hugged supporters in the gallery, smiling through tears.

 Tacopina told the jury in closing arguments Monday that Carroll’s account is too far fetched to be believed.
 He said she made it up to fuel sales of a 2019 memoir in which she first publicly revealed her claims and to disparage Trump for political reasons.